wpcodefactory/advanced-reporting-statistics-for-woocommerce/readme.txt

 * Advanced Search Customly defined specific period | From - To dates
 * Search and Get Product Sales Reports by Month
 * Search and Get Product Sales Reports by Year
-* Get reports by City , Country, Payment Method
+* Get reports by City, Country, Payment Method
 * Search & Sort List Reports with input field
 * WooCommerce Sales Reports by Product
 * WooCommerce Sales Reports by Category